 The samurai experience included a few sessions where you throw ninja stars and play with various weapons.
 A 30 minutes history lesson about the samurai and ninjas as well as a sword-fighting demonstration.
 Overall great experience.
 It ended up with a 30 minutes session where you can dress as a samurai and take family pictures.
 Note that you do not actually dress with the authentic samurai armor.
 Those (as shown bellow cost tens of thousands of dollars.
 You end up dressing (as shown above) with a leather copy of the real ones.

 Fushimi Inari Shrine

 No other shrine in Kyoto dedicated to Inari is as famous and as beautiful as the Fushimi Inari Shrine with its close to one thousand torii gates up the Inari mountain.
 We really tried to reach the top but the kimonos we were wearing do not help when caring for stuff and climbing tons of stairs.
 You have to remember than the kimonos come with sandals, so the comfort level is quite different when it comes to climbing and moving a lot.

 The shrine sits at the base of a mountain also named Inari which is 233 meters (764 ft) above sea level, and includes trails up the mountain to many smaller shrines which span 4 kilometers (2.5 mi) and take approximately 2 hours to walk up.

 Important Note – Look for the Hidden Bamboo Forest!

 When you are in the Fushimi Inari Shrine in the beginning of the pathway keep your eyes open to the right side.
 There is a “hidden” walkway which leads to a small bamboo forest!
 It is a less known hidden gem we found about while doing research on the shrine.
 The main pathway is absolutely crazy the majority of the day and taking pictures alone or with your family is close to impossible.
-Best time is late afternoon or just go around like we did for the most of out photos and looks for other views.
+Best time is late afternoon or just go around like we did for the most of our photos and look for other views.